 Each depositor is insured by the Federal Deposit Insurance Corporation (FDIC) to at least $250,000.
 All deposits over and above this amount are covered by the Share Insurance Fund (SIF), established by the legislature in 1934 to protect deposits in Massachusetts-chartered co-operative banks.
 There are no maximum account limitations or amount limitations.

 Headquartered in Framingham (20 miles outside Boston), MutualOne Bank has been offering its services and product line to all U.S. citizens and resident aliens for more than one year.
-Previously, MutualOne Bank was strictly a bank for Massachusetts residents.
+MutualOne Bank’s previous market area restricted to Massachusetts.

 MutualOne Bank was originally founded in 1889 as the South Framingham Co-operative Bank.
 As the Bank expanded its market area, it was renamed the Framingham Co-operative Bank in 1913.
-In 2012, a merger with the long established Natick Federal Savings Bank (1886) resulted in today’s MutualOne Bank, Massachusetts’ 51st largest bank, with assets in excess of $720 million.
+In 2012, a merger with the long established Natick Federal Savings Bank (1886) resulted in today’s MutualOne Bank.
+Currently Massachusetts’ 50th largest bank, MutualOne Bank has assets in excess of $753 million and nearly 22,000 customer accounts.

 How the CD Compares

-When compared to the 184 similar length-of-term CDs tracked by DepositAccounts.com, that require a similar minimum deposit and are available nationwide, MutualOne Bank’s 61-month CD APY currently ranks second.
+When compared to the 180 similar length-of-term CDs tracked by DepositAccounts.com, which require a similar minimum deposit and are available nationwide, MutualOne Bank’s 61-month CD APY currently ranks second.